CzSadykov/RecSys_streaming_platform/README.md

 # Live Streaming RecSys Platform

-This project implements a recommendation system for a live streaming platform using the Implicit Alternating Least Squares (ALS) algorithm.
+This project implements a recommendation system for a live streaming platform using the Implicit Alternating Least Squares (iALS) algorithm and FastAPI framework.
 The system provides personalized streamer recommendations to users based on their viewing history.

 ## Project Structure